sachinbiradar9/News-Classification/README.md

 ## Usage
 You can look for detailed explanation with graphs at - [news.ipynb](news.ipynb)
-You can also run the pythin file using -  `python3 news.py`
+You can also run the python file using -  `python3 news.py`

 ## Credits
 [Dr. Elena Zeleva](https://www.cs.uic.edu/~elena/)